Pareto sensitivity, most-changing sub-fronts, and knee solutions: Most-changing Pareto sub-fronts around nondominated points

 The numerator in~\eqref{eq:metric} measures the maximum variation of the objective function~$f_i$ over the set of weights in~$\mathcal{E} (\lambda_c) \cap \Lambda$.
-The denominator measures the maximum variation of~$f_i$ over the set of weights in~$\Lambda$, which is an approximation of the maximum variation achievable in~$f_i$.
+The denominator measures the maximum variation of~$f_i$ over the set of weights in~$\Lambda$.
 The denominator can also be written as~$|F_i^I - F_i^N|$, where~$F^I$ and~$F^N$ are the ideal and nadir points introduced in Definition~\ref{def:ideal_nadir} in Section~\ref{sec:basic_results}.
 Note that metric~\eqref{eq:metric} lies between~0 and~1.
-Since such a metric is computed relative to the full Pareto front, it is not affected by differences in the orders of magnitude of the objective functions.
-A higher value of metric~\eqref{eq:metric} indicates that the corresponding Pareto sub-front has higher change.
+Since such a metric is computed relative to the full Pareto front, it is not affected by differences in the orders of magnitude of the objective functions. \tcb{A higher value of metric~\eqref{eq:metric} indicates that the corresponding Pareto sub-front exhibits greater variation across the objectives.}